 Overview

-The Barcelona food markets are among the most beautiful and enticing in the world.
+The Barcelona food markets and specialist emporia are among the most beautiful and enticing in the world.
 Set out in cartwheels under ceilings of Art Nouveau stained glass, the stalls fan out from their fresh fish hub.
 Marble sinks soak the milky salt cod; cornucopia of fruit and vegetables are displayed with the subtlety of a still-life; butchers offer specialities and recipes upon request; the mushroom man has thirty varieties, fresh and dried.
 At the outer edges are the dealers in nuts and artisan cheeses that never find their way out of Catalonia.

 Day 1